James Carter, 39th President: Winner of 2002 Nobel Peace Prize

 Further conflict was happening in Iran, including the fall of the Shah, which was the last Persian Monarchy.
 Then the media exploded, blaming Carter when Iranian students held 52 Americans hostage after seizing the U.S. Embassy in Iran.
 This tragedy continued throughout the remaining 14 months of his administration.

 For over a year, negotiations to release the hostages dragged on, which caused many to blame Carter.
 He lost a lot of his popularity.
 Freeing these hostages became one of the primary focuses during the 1980 campaign.
-Even after Carter lost the election, he continued to work hard getting these people home by participating in difficult negotiations.
+Even after Carter lost the election, he continued to work hard, getting these people home by participating in difficult negotiations.
 On Inauguration Day, when Ronald Reagan took office, Iran finally released the hostages.

 Dedication of the Reagan Presidential Library

-- Worked as a peanut farmer.
+- He worked as a peanut farmer.

 - He was the first president to be born in a hospital.

 - Reads 3-4 books a week, and took a speed reading course.
 War and Peace by Leo Tolstoy is one of his favorite books.